adamavenir/bumble/README.md

 ## bumble can!

 - Read Tumblr URLs and ``301 Redirect``
-- Serve Markdown data from ``blog`` directory using jade templates.
+- Serve Markdown data from ``blog`` directory using jade templates
-- Read JSON files with the same name as Markdown files for post metatada.
+- Read JSON files with the same name as Markdown files for post metatada
-- Serve any static files provided in ``views/static``.
+- Serve any static files provided in ``views/static``
-- Provide an index of available blog posts at ``/blog`` based on contents of ``blog`` directory.
+- Provide an index of available blog posts at ``/blog`` based on contents of ``blog`` directory
-- Date-based archives
+- Provide date-based archives
+– Serve RSS
+– Serve a configurable number of posts on the home page and RSS

 ## Howto
 Set your defaults in ``dev_config.json``